marhod/Orbit/README.md

 8. Strip one end of the headshell wires, and solder the stripped end to the thin gauge wires.
 9. Connect these to the cartridge.
 Take note of the pins and colors.
 10. Feed these through the hole on the chassis.
+11. Feed Attach them to the RCA jacks as per this image: https://www.turntableneedles.com/Images/CartWiring.gif
+12. Solder the 2.1mm Barrel Jack to the 2.1mm Barrel Connector with a short length of wire.
+13. Attach the Arduino with 4x M3x8mm Screws.
+14. Connect it up to the chassis, and plug the arduino into it.
+15. Time to solder the switch, do one end first, then feed it through the hole on the front of the panel, otherwise you wont be able to connect it.
+16. Thread a resistor between the - pin on the button and the GND pin on the button.
+17. Solder Pin 5 on the motor shield to the + pin on the button, using ribbon cable
+18. Solder GND on the motor shield to the - pin on the button, using ribbon cable.
+19. Solder Pin 6 on the motor shield to one of the remaining pin that DOES NOT have a resistor., using ribbon cable.
+20. Solder GND on the motor shield to the last pin, the one that DOES have the resistor, using ribbon cable.
+21. Attach the Tone Arm Pillar to the Chassis with a M3x15mm screw.
+22. Attach the Tone Arm Bearing to the Tone Arm Pillar with a M3x8mm screw (must be loose)
+23. Attach the Tone Arm Rest to the Chassis with a M3x15mm screw.
+24. Attach the Tone Arm Rest Clip to the Tone Arm Rest with a M3x8mm screw.
+25. Attach the Hub to the Motor Spindle.
+Align the flat spot with the screw hole, and insert a M3x25mm screw to act as a set screw.
+26. Push the Platter down onto the Spindle.
+27. Attach the Tone Arm to the Tone Arm Bearing using 2x M3x8mm screws (one on each side) or 1x M3x25mm screw all the way through.
+28. Plug in a 12VDC Power Supply, Sacrifice a Goat, Press the power button.
+29. Play music.